TKMM-Team/Tkmm-Wiki/wwwroot/faq/index.md

 Support for texture archives (`.bntx`) and audio archives (`.bars`) is planned for future releases.

 TKMM will never support AI files (`.ainb`), animation sequence files (`.asb`), timeline files (`.bfevtm`) or event flow files (`.bfevfl`).

+---

+## What to do if TKMM outputs an error when trying to merge?

+Most common errors are related to either a broken mod, or a corrupted game dump.
+You can verify your dump by navigating the menu and using `Tools` > `Check Dump Integrity`.

+If any corrupted or missing files are detected, refer to the documentation and follow the instructions again on how to extract a RomFS dump.

+If your error is different, you can open an issue on the [GitHub repository](https://github.com/TKMM-Team/Tkmm/issues), or ask for support in the [Discord server](https://discord.gg/BbVXenRFVc).